Mark Hollis: The Reaction (1977–1979)

-Ed Hollis, Mark's older brother, mentored Mark and introduced him to the music industry.
+Mark's older brother, Ed, mentored him and introduced him to the music industry.
 Ed was a disc jockey, producer and manager of several bands, including the pub-rock group Eddie and the Hot Rods.
 With Ed's encouragement and assistance, Mark formed his first band, The Reaction.
 Emerging in the post-punk era, the Reaction's sound reflected Hollis's interest in early garage rock as found on the 1972 compilation Nuggets.
-In a later interview, Hollis said, "Up until punk there's no way I could have imagined I could get a record deal because I didn't think I could play, but punk said, 'If you think you can play you can play.'"
+In a later interview, Hollis said, "Up until punk, there's no way I could have imagined I could get a record deal because I didn't think I could play, but punk said, 'If you think you can play you can play.'"

 In 1977, The Reaction recorded a demo for Island Records.
-A song from the demo, "Talk Talk Talk Talk", featured on the punk compilation Streets, released by the record-store chain and fledgling label Beggars Banquet.
+A song from the demo, "Talk Talk Talk Talk", was included on the punk compilation Streets, released by the fledgling label Beggars Banquet.
 Written by Hollis, "Talk Talk Talk Talk" is an early version of Talk Talk's 1982 second single, "Talk Talk".
 George Gimarc noted the Reaction's rendition of the song is about twice as fast and has "a completely different feel" than the 1982 version.
-Island released the Reaction's only single, "I Can't Resist", in 1978.
-George Gimarc likened "I Can't Resist" to early works by the Hollies and the Who.
-The Reaction disbanded the following year.
+In 1978, Island released the Reaction's only single, "I Can't Resist".
+The Reaction disbanded in 1979.

-Around this time, Hollis's musical outlook broadened considerably.
-He began to listen to progressive rock like King Crimson and Pink Floyd, which were considered unfashionable in the punk era.
-His brother Ed introduced him to a wider range of music including jazz, particularly John Coltrane and Ornette Coleman.
-Miles Davis's collaborations with arranger Gil Evans on Porgy and Bess (1959) and Sketches of Spain (1960) had a lasting impact on Hollis; he later said Davis and Evans's work together "has space, tight arrangement and technique but it also has movement within it" and said those two albums "were extremely important albums to me then and they still are, because the values they work with are faultless."
+Hollis owed much of his musical taste to Ed.
+He introduced Mark to a wide range of music from garage rock to modal jazz, particularly Miles Davis's collaborations with arranger Gil Evans on Porgy and Bess (1959) and Sketches of Spain (1960).
+Hollis later said Davis and Evans's work together "has space, tight arrangement and technique but it also has movement within it" and said those two albums "were extremely important albums to [him] then and they still are, because the values they work with are faultless".

 Talk Talk

 Hollis was best known for being the lead singer and primary songwriter of the band Talk Talk between 1981 and 1991.
 He was praised for his "always remarkable voice" and, along with Talk Talk's producer Tim Friese-Greene, took the lead in evolving the band's style from New Romantic into the more experimental and contemplative style that later became known as post-rock.

 Hollis has been credited with saying: "Before you play two notes, learn how to play one note.
 And don't play one note unless you've got a reason to play it."
 He also commented: "The silence is above everything, and I would rather hear one note than I would two, and I would rather hear silence than I would one note."
 In 1982, he cited his greatest influences as Burt Bacharach and William Burroughs.